Apoorvabd/react.js/bgchanger/README.md

 # React + Vite
 A simple React application that allows users to change the background color of the screen with just one click.
 This project is built using React + TailwindCSS.

 🚀 Features

-Change background color dynamically by clicking buttons.
+1.Change background color dynamically by clicking buttons.

-Responsive UI using TailwindCSS.
+2.Responsive UI using TailwindCSS.

-Colors available:
-Red, Yellow, Green, White, Olive, Grey, Pink
+3.Colors available:(Red, Yellow, Green, White, Olive, Grey, Pink)

-Clean and minimal code with React Hooks (useState).
+4.Clean and minimal code with React Hooks (useState).
 🛠️ Tech Stack

-React – For building UI
+React – For building UI -colorful UI

 TailwindCSS – For styling